refraction-ray/general-notes/lectures/Breif Intro to Machine Learning for Physicists.md

 * Summary on the ingredients of NN

 Layers, connections, activation functions in each layer, loss functions, initialize of parameters, batches and epochs, optimizer, evaluation metrices, regularizer.

+You often have to combine all possibility of the above ingredients together, and try again and again until some combinations of hyperparamters are satisfying.
+Machine learning, in some sense, is alchemy in modern times.

 * Some simple NN-like models